justin8ty/born2beroot/CHECKLIST.md

 ## Simple Setup

-- [ ] Ensure that the machine does not have a graphical environment at launch.
+- [ ] Ensure that VM does not have a graphical environment at launch. `ls /usr/bin/*session`
 - [ ] Connect to VM as a created user.
 - [ ] Ensure password follows specs (2 days min, 7, 30 days max).
 	`sudo chage -l username`